-

 0 min read

-Why Can't You Screen Record Apple Music with Sound?
+Can You Screen Record Apple Music?

 Share this post with others if you find it helpful!

-How to Screen Record Apple Music on iPhone/iPad
+How to Screen Record Apple Music on iPhone/iPad (with Sound)

 Step 1.
 Connect Your iPhone to Mac